 What Is Amazon Feedback?

-Click on the image to see it at full resolution, or visit this seller's Amazon storefront.
+Click on the image to see it at full resolution, or visit this page on Amazon.

 Amazon feedback is made up of comments and 1- to 5-star ratings, like those shown in the image above.

 You can only leave feedback if you buy something from a third-party seller.
 If you buy directly from Amazon, you won’t get the option to leave any.

 Feedback is only for reviewing the seller’s performance.
 Don’t use feedback to review the item you bought—submit a review instead.

 So, if the product shipped late and was banged up thanks to poor packaging, you should talk about that in feedback.
 If the product was poorly made and broke after two days thanks to its cheap parts, you should save that for a review instead.

 - Reviews are for your thoughts on the product and the company that makes it.